 We underestimate the value of the ability to communicate.
 Frequently, disease and injury can make communication much more difficult.
 Speech therapists are experts in helping not only speech itself but the memory and thinking process it takes to do it.

-Rehabilitation Counselor/Care Coordinator –
+Rehabilitation Transition Planner –

 Everything becomes complicated when your life is turned upside down by injury or illness.
-The counselor will help you with the many issues that seem overwhelming, such as emotional needs, financial concerns, family support and added resources.
+The transition planner will help you with the many issues that seem overwhelming, such as emotional needs, financial concerns, family support and added resources.
 They will arrange for family meetings with the team so you and your loved ones have all the information you need to plan for tomorrow.

 Therapeutic Recreation and the Animal Enhanced Therapy program